gchq/stroom/ROADMAP.md

 Data can be streamed in its raw form from the stream store to multiple destinations without any transformation taking place.

 ## HDFS appender
-Pipeline XML/text data can be writen out to a HDFS (Hadoop Distributed File System) cluster.
+Pipeline XML/text data can be written out to a HDFS (Hadoop Distributed File System) cluster.
 This increases the options for using Stroom's data for other purposes.

 ## Dashboard enhancements
 Date and time operators can be used to specify times in search expressions.
 These include constants such as `now()`, `second()`, `minute()`, `hour()`, `day()`, `week()`, `month()` and `year()`.
 You can also perform simple date time artithmetic in expressions such as `day() - 2d` or `hour() - 30m`.